 Filet mignon goes with almost anything you like with a nice meal, like a simple salad or another vegetable like Grilled Asparagus, green beans, or broccoli that matches nicely.
 Our favorites are crusty bread, baked potatoes, and vegetables.

 Topping the filet with a pat of butter, herb butter, or garlic butter is a beautiful final enhancement.
-We love Blue Cheese and Garlic Compound Butter.
+We love Steak Butter, a homemade compound butter with garlic, blue cheese, and your favorite herbs.

 Storage leftovers